EarthScope/ispaq/README.md

 ### List of Metrics

-Note: when using local data files, metrics based on miniSEED act_flags, io_flags, and timing blockette 1001 are not valid.
+Note: When using local data files, metrics based on miniSEED act_flags, io_flags, and timing blockette 1001 are not valid.
 These metrics are calibration_signal, clock_locked, event_begin, event_end, event_in_progress, timing_correction, and timing_quality.
-Timing_quality will return the value 'nan' and the other metrics will return '0'.
+ISPAQ will not return values for these metrics.

 * **amplifier_saturation**:
 The number of times that the 'Amplifier saturation detected' bit in the 'dq_flags' byte is set within a